-10.5.2 Excel
+10.5 Excel and R

-Statistical software can read data from text files and Excel files (usually in .csv format).
+Statistical software can read data from text files and Excel files.
 So, the first step in data analysis, after the data is downloaded from the net, is to put it in Excel.
-You must usually do a bit of work to get the data in the proper form to be read by the statistical program with which you are working.
-Some programs are better than others in being able to read data, but this is often the most time-consuming and frustrating step of the process.
+Usually, this is not a problem since most internet data is stored in Excel files.

-Appendix 9.B shows the form the Excel file should be in to be read most easily by other statistical programs (or Excel itself for regression analysis).
+Table 10.1 shows the form the Excel file should be in to be read most easily by R. (There should be a lot more rows in your data, though.)
 The first column is the country name; the second column is a three-letter code that identifies the country.
-All of this data is for one year, 2002.
-Moreover, for an Excel file to be read by most outside statistical programs, it is best if it is saved as a comma-delimited (.csv) file.
-The important thing is that each column should have a label heading and there should be no blank columns.
+All of this data is for one year, 2002, so the year column is optional, but useful to remind you of what the year is for